lindenb/jvarkit/docs/MakeMiniBam.md

       Add this position 'chrom:pos'
       Default: []
     --prefix
-      File prefix in the archive
+      File prefix in the archive.
+Special value 'now' will be replace by the current date
       Default: miniBam.
     -T, --tmp
       Tmp working directory